tymyrddin/purple/source/docs/purple/index.rst

 ready for, not to confirm what it already knows: a programme designed to succeed will succeed, and teach nothing.

 When those conditions hold, the rest is craft.
-Run as a live or tabletop exercise rather than read about, the loop sits in the :doc:`Crucible </docs/crucible/purple-teaming>`.
+Run as a live or tabletop exercise, the loop sits in the :doc:`Crucible </docs/crucible/purple-teaming>`.

 .. toctree::